amartincolby/Rust-Quick-Guide/README.md

     */

     /* As I mentioned, Rust is heavily inspired by OCaml.
-It tries to bridge the conceptual gap between academic and highly symbolic languages like ML and hardware-oriented languages like C. This means that the linguistic traditions of both languages sit sometimes uneasily next to one another.
+It tries to bridge the conceptual gap between highly symbolic, academic languages like ML and hardware-oriented languages like C. This means that the linguistic traditions of both languages sit sometimes uneasily next to one another.

-    An excellent example of this is the distinction between "types", as illustrated above, and structs, tuples, traits, interfaces, and implementations.
+    An excellent example of this is the distinction between "types", as illustrated earlier, and structs, tuples, traits, interfaces, and implementations.
 In C, these are different things because they represent different things in memory.
 In OCaml, there is no significant difference;
-    they are all just types.
+    they are all just "types."
 A type is simply a description of the ways with which a thing can be interacted, and anything that fulfills that is simply declared with `type`.